The Haunting of Hill House

 About a week ago, I watched The Haunting again (saw it once about fifteen years ago) and reread The Haunting of Hill House – the book by Shirley Jackson that inspired the movie.
 Before going into the whys and wherefores of any possible preference for one over the other, let me address some possible confusion concerning these titles and another film of a similar name.

-1959 – It was the year of “Haunts” and “Hills”.
-Shirley Jackson’s The Haunting of Hill House novel came out that year, and so did William Castle’s film The House on Haunted Hill (click here for my review of this film.)
+1950s – It was the decade of “Haunts” and “Hills”.
+Shirley Jackson’s The Haunting of Hill House novel came out in 1953, and William Castle’s film The House on Haunted Hill premiered in 1959 (click here for my review of this film.)
 Please note – these stories have nothing to do with each other.
 Castle’s movie is NOT Jackson’s book adapted for film.
 The film version of Jackson’s novel is simply called The Haunting.
 It came out in 1963.
 Castle’s film has the word “Hill” in the title, just like the Jackson’s book.

 Okay by now you’re thinking, “Ugh!
 Enough with the confusion!
 Just tell me what the damn story is about!”

 Right.
 Well, it’s a about this house, see?
 And it has a history of death and violence associated with it.
 Dr. Montague is a professor of anthropology who wants to embark upon a scientific study of paranormal phenomena.
 So he rents out Hill House and invites three other people to live in the house with him and together they are to study any ghostly activities that might occur.

 The tale focuses on house guest Eleanor Lance.
 She is the unreliable narrator, freed from a decade long burden of caring for her recently deceased invalid mother.
 She is quite neurotic and not prepared for the ghostly disturbances that Hill House will bring.
 Or maybe, in her own twisted way, she is very much ready for Hill House.
 Too prepared for her own good.
 I will expand on this later.